 Q: If I apply to Asawa SOTA do I also apply to the San Francisco Unified School District?

 A: Yes, students who apply to Asawa SOTA must apply to the San Francisco Unified School District (SFUSD), Educational Placement Center (EPC).
 Please note that Asawa SOTA and SFUSD each have their own application process, procedures and deadlines.

 Q: How will I list Asawa SOTA on the SFUSD application?

 A: If Asawa SOTA is your first choice high school, list it first.
 The EPC will make high school assignments based on your preference - the priority order you put on your application.
 Follow the protocol as you would for any high school.
 If Asawa SOTA is your first choice and you do not pass the audition you will automatically be considered for your lower choice schools.
 If you place other schools higher (above Asawa SOTA) and pass the audition you may receive the higher choice placement request and will not be assigned to Asawa SOTA.
 After you receive your high school placement you must register to guarantee placement for the following school year.

 Q: Is Asawa SOTA strictly an art school?

 A: No, in addition to 2 to 3 hours of art class per day, Asawa SOTA is a rigorous, comprehensive college-prep high school that prepares students for the University of California, other colleges, universities, and conservatories worldwide.
 Students are offered Advanced Placement (AP) classes in general subject areas.

 Q: How long is the school day?

 A: Growing as an artist and also stretching your mind takes time.
-The school day begins at 8 am, with 5 academic classes (in rotating blocks) followed by lunch, then a minimum of 2 hours of art, generally ending about 3:10 pm.
-However, after-school rehearsals and studio time are required and vary by department.
+The school day begins at 8 am, with 5 academic classes (in rotating blocks) followed by lunch, then a minimum of 2 hours of art class.
+Please note that after-school rehearsals and studio time are required and times vary by department.

 Q: What if I decide not to pursue a career in the arts?